Augusta County woman loses thousands to 'tech support' scam

 Unfortunately, by that time, the victim had provided the fraudster over $7000 in iTunes gift cards (which are incredibly difficult to trace), as well as access to her computer and credit card information.
 After reporting the incident, the caller requested the Sheriff’s Office release the incident to local media to prevent others from falling victim to it.

 This is just one of many fraudulent schemes that occur in our area, often targeting the elderly or those who may be less technologically savvy.

-In 2016, the elderly were exploited for $28.2 million in Virginia - by far the largest amount of any age group - and many experts say that estimate is nowhere close to the actual number, because only 1 in 44 cases are reported to officials.
+- by far the largest amount of any age group - and many experts say that estimate is nowhere close to the actual number, because only 1 in 44 cases are reported to officials.

 Some common mediums used by fraudsters include: the telephone, online auction sites such as Craigslist or E-bay; Social media sites such as Facebook or Instagram; and even through the U.S. mail.

 Police offer the following warnings about computer scams:

 • Microsoft will never prompt you to call an 800 number for tech support – you should always be the one to initiate a call for help.

 • Use reputable pop-up blocker software to avoid pop-ups on your computer.
 Keep your computer updated with the latest anti-virus and anti-spyware software.